Amanda Palmer: Personal life

-Allegations
+Allegations of human trafficking

+In July 2024 reporter Rachel Johnson released a seven-part audio documentary that included Palmer's alleged role in ongoing litigation against Palmer's former husband, Neil Gaiman, for sexual abuse.

-In January 2025, a Vulture article implicated Palmer as being complicit in the alleged sexual abuse by Gaiman of at least two women.
+In January 2025, a Vulture article implicated Palmer as being complicit in the alleged sexual abuse by Gaiman of (according to The Guardian) at least nine women.
 When one, a former nanny, filed a police report in New Zealand, she said an officer told her that Palmer's cooperation was essential for the case; Palmer declined to speak with police.
 In February 2025, she was sued for alleged human trafficking, conspiracy to commit human trafficking, and negligence.
-The suit was filed as a multi-state filing due to difficulty in determining her current state of residency.
+The suit was filed as a U.S. multi-state filing to be tried in February 2026, due to difficulty in determining her current state of residency.
 Palmer denied the allegations made against her.

 In March 2025, the Brooklyn concert venue National Sawdust cancelled her performance due to the allegations.
-In May 2025 at concert in Somerville, Massachusetts, Palmer appeared dressed as a maid wearing a black dress and apron, played new songs she called "Songs from the Cancel Kitchen", asked during the Q and A if she had been cancelled or "soft-cancelled", and stated she felt "overwhelmed" by watching the "court of public opinion tear me apart".
+In May 2025 at a concert in Somerville, Massachusetts, Palmer appeared dressed as a maid wearing a black dress and apron, played new songs she called "Songs from the Cancel Kitchen"; when asked during the question and answer session if she had been cancelled or "soft-cancelled", she stated that she felt "overwhelmed" by watching the "court of public opinion tear me apart".

+By February 2026 the U.S. court cases against Gaiman and Palmer had been dismissed with judges stating that the allegations would need to be pursued in New Zealand instead.